History of the Episcopal Church (United States): American Revolution (1775–1783)

 Nevertheless, some Loyalist clergy were defiant.
 In Connecticut, John Beach conducted worship throughout the war and swore that he would continue praying for the king.
 In Maryland, Jonathan Boucher took two pistols into the pulpit and even pointed a pistol at the head of a group of Patriots while he preached on loyalism.
 Charles Inglis, rector of Trinity Church in New York, persisted in reading the royal prayers even when George Washington was seated in his congregation and a Patriot militia company stood by observing the service.
 The consequences of such bravado were very serious.
 During 1775 and 1776, the Continental Congress had issued decrees ordering churches to fast and pray on behalf of the Patriots.
-Starting July 4, 1776, Congress and several states passed laws making prayers for the king and British Parliament acts of treason.
+After Congress adopted the Declaration of Independence on July 4, 1776, several states passed laws making prayers for the king and British Parliament acts of treason.

 The Patriot clergy in the south were quick to find reasons to transfer their oaths to the American cause and prayed for the success of the Revolution.
 One precedent was the transfer of oaths during the Glorious Revolution in England.
 Most of the Patriot clergy in the south were able to keep their churches open and services continued.

 By the end of the Revolution, the Anglican Church was disestablished in all states where it had previously been a privileged religion.
 Thomas Buckley examines the debates in the Virginia legislature and local governments that culminated in the repeal of laws granting government property to the Episcopal Church (during the war Anglicans began using the terms "Episcopal" and "Episcopalian" to identify themselves).
 The Baptists took the lead in disestablishment, with support from Thomas Jefferson and, especially, James Madison.
 Virginia was the only state to seize property belonging to the established Episcopal Church.
 The fight over the sale of the glebes, or church lands, demonstrated the strength of certain Protestant groups in the political arena when united for a course of action.